luisan00/fastly-lib/README.md

 # fastly-js
-Node.js client to interface with the API fastly
+Node.js client to interface with the API Fastly

 ### Installing
 The simplest method is to use npm in your source code folder